-- Lift the release bar to move the seat forward or rearward.
-Make sure that the seat is relatched into place. - Pull the seatback handle up to recline the seat. - Push the release lever down to quickly fold the seatback forward.
+- Lift the track release bar to move the seat forward or rearward.
+Make sure that the seat is relatched into place. - Pull the release lever handle located on the side of the seat up to move the seat back forward or backward - Push down the release lever (if equipped) located at the bottom of the seatback to quickly fold the seatback forward.